keonoh00/safe-commit/README.md

-# safe-commit
+# web-vuln

-Repository for open source demo containing single vulnerable commit
+Repository for the Web Vulnerability Demonstration